 Painting on toast and even rice cakes have been featured on two of my favorite blogs Make and Takes and Mom Tried It but I had never tried the fun craft until today.
 My son only wants one thing for breakfast these days, waffles.
 When I was looking at them today I thought, I wonder if I could paint on them too?
 Oh and if I used a cookie cutter they could be Easter eggs!
 The Easter waffles were such a hit we used up all our waffles.

 - Gather your materials.
 You will need some food coloring, milk, a paint brush, waffles (lightly toasted), and an Easter egg cookie cutter.

-- Mix your food coloring with a splash of milk, you don’t need much!
+- Mix your food coloring with a splash of milk.
+Remember, you don’t need much!

 - Cut the waffle into the shape of the egg.

 - Start painting.